rjseymour66/pocket-sized-go/README.md

 | backtick     | \` \`    | Creates raw literal strings (cannot use escape sequence, such as `\n`).
 Use these so you do not have to escape double quotes.  |
 | single quote | ' '     | Creates runes, a single unicode code point. |

+In Go, strings are immutable.
+When you use the + operator, Go allocates memory for a string of the concatenated string size, and then copies both strings to the new location.

+#### strings.Builder

+This function stores the characters in a slice of runes.

 ### Pointers

 Go functions pass argmuments by value.
 If you want to alter a value, pass the function a pointer to the value.